 Check the applicable box(es).

-If the corporation's address has changed from the last time Form 1120-F was filed, check the box for "Address change."
+Address change.
+If the corporation's address has changed since it last filed Form 1120-F, check the box for "Address change.

 Note: If a change in address occurs after the return is filed, use Form 8822, Change of Address, to notify the IRS of the new address.